 The north-eastern coast of Corfu should not be missed.
 The main road follows the coastline along the mountainside, with many twists and bends.
 Drive slowly and be patient -the exceptional views through the olive groves that reach to the shore, across to the Greek and Albanian mainland, are well worth it.
 There are endless photo opportunities, with one small bay after another, such as Agni with its superb waterfront restaurants serving fresh fish and local cuisine, and the former fishing village, now resort, of Kassiopi.
 Don't miss a detour up the mountain to the ancient Byzantine village of Old Perithia, with its excellent country tavernas and wonderful atmosphere.

-The islands of Paxos and Antipaxos lie to the south of Corfu, with daily ferry departures from the port of Corfu or the mainland.
-Paxos appeals to celebrities from the worlds of entertainment and business, for its beauty and privacy and its tranquil atmosphere.
+The islands of Paxos and Antipaxos lie to the south of Corfu, with daily ferry departures from the port of Corfu or the mainland while Vido island across the commercial port is a small paradise of relaxation.
+Paxos appeals to celebrities from the world of entertainment and business, for its beauty and privacy and its tranquil atmosphere.
 The island can be visited within a day, with regular excursions from Corfu or on your own, and is well worth a visit for its unspoiled beauty, the charm of Gaios, Lakka and Loggos, and for the wild cliff scenery of the western coast.
 Boats depart frequently from Gaios to the small island of Antipaxos(uninhabited in winter), where there are two magnificent beaches comparable to those of the Caribbean.